Castlemaine North Primary School (CNPS) Frequently Asked Questions

 What type of shoes should students wear to school?

-Most days, students go outside for running games, as well as weekly P.E. sessions.
+Most days, students go outside for active games, as well as weekly P.E. sessions.
 A sturdy and comfortable shoe, such as traditional “school shoes” or good quality runners are recommended.
+Boots, sandals, flat “skate” shoes/Converse or similar are not recommended as they don’t provide adequate support for students’ feet and are not ideal for active games.

-Are there secondhand uniforms that I can buy?
+Are there second hand uniforms that I can buy?

 Special School Days